The Mississauga Food Bank Board of Directors provides volunteer oversight and leadership to operations and strategy for the organization.

 Current Directors are:

-Karen works as an audit manager for KPMG LLP in their Toronto office and has served a number of clients, both private and public, in the financial services, mining, industrial, and consumer markets industry sectors.
-She has an Honours Bachelor of Business Administration from Wilfrid Laurier University, and was admitted to the Institute of Chartered Accountants of Ontario in 2008.
+Karen works as a Principal in the Auditing and Assurance Standards group at CPA Canada.
+Prior to that, Karen was a Senior Audit Manager for KPMG LLP in their Toronto office and has served a number of clients, both private and public, in the financial services, mining, industrial, and consumer markets industry sectors.
+She has an Honours Bachelor of Business Administration from Wilfrid Laurier University, and was admitted to the Institute of Chartered Accountants of Ontario (now the Chartered Professional Accountants of Ontario) in 2008.
 She joined The Mississauga Food Bank’s Board of Directors in September 2011.

 Sonia Gandhi, CPA, CA